Frequently Asked Questions

 What should I bring with me?

-Some suggestions: sunglasses, a water bottle, a hat if you'd like to keep the sun/rain off your head, a snack, a light-weight lock if you have one (we will have free bike valet parking for those without locks), and a small amount of cash for refreshments from the vendors at the finish.
-If you plan on purchasing beer at the festival please remember to bring a valid ID.
+Some suggestions: sunglasses, a water bottle, a hat if you'd like to keep the sun/rain off your head, a snack, a light-weight lock if you have one (we will have a supervised bike parking area at the finish line), and a small amount of cash for refreshments from the vendors at the finish.
+If you plan on purchasing alcohol at the festival please remember to bring a valid ID.

 Is there a place for me to store a bag or backpack while I ride?